-"I have educated myself about emotions, I have learned from books, therapy, psychologists, friends.
-The most important thing is that it is never too late to learn."
+I've educated myself about emotions.
+I've learned from books, therapy, psychologists, friends.
+The most important thing is that it's never too late to learn.

-"I have found the right medication regime and try to keep my life structured.
-It is not easy but recovery is possible."
+I've found the right medication regime for me and try to keep my life structured.
+It's not easy, but recovery is possible.

 To get treatment on the NHS you should visit your GP, who can refer you to your local community mental health team (CMHT) for an assessment.